 The rectification never came and the letter “for publication” was not published.
 I am unaware whether Cardinal Decourtray ever intended to circulate the bogus prayer or whether that was a project abusively ascribed to him by Jean Kahn.
 Perhaps the Cardinal of Lyon had that intention and perhaps he even put it into effect.
 Jean Kahn is a case.
 He would seem to be endowed with a “particular sensitivity” and with an “extra bit of soul”; amongst his coreligionists there would seem to exist, in effect, “a particular sensitivity that makes the Jewish voter a voter with an extra bit of soul ”.
 For him, French Jews are “Frenchmen often more patriotic than the others ”.

-Thus was the daily Le Monde, following a tradition of its own observed in such cases, to have dealt with the subject in an oblique manner all throughout the period from 1966 to 1989.
+As for Le Monde, true to its tradition regarding such matters it had dealt with the subject in a slanted fashion all throughout the period from 1966 to 1989.

 The officials of the American Jewish Committee took part, in their style, in the campaign directed towards the Vatican and Paul VI to have the Catholic Church proceed to unburden the Jews of their responsibility in “the sentencing to death of Jesus Christ”.
 As the reader may recall, texts in the Good Friday service denounce the “perfidious Jews” who had demanded that sentence of Pontius Pilate: